pierrekarpov/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge
+# I've completed the #100DaysOfCode Challenge

 Here is a [log](r3-log.md) of my progress.
 I will be working of a few personal projects, and try to use different framework for each.